 - After spending some time scrolling on a retail site, a popup comes up from a "sales agent" with a very common name and a stock model profile picture.

 These are only some basic examples that are easily noticeable.
-There are many more ways that developers and companies are trying to develop the perfect online experience to get people to spend more on their site.
+There are many more ways that companies are trying to develop the perfect online experience to get people to spend more on their site.

 Yet, what does the future hold for these practices?
 Essentially more refinement with the use of even more customer data as well as more advanced chatbots.
 While we will not start thinking they're human for some time, chatbots will be able to handle more direct customer needs, or at the very least, gather more information before handing off the task to a human customer service representative.
 Expect to see their use in online retail soon, much like seeing a floor representative want to help you in a department store.

 Alternatively, we might not see as many chatbot assistants, and in some cases, we might have a real person on the other side of the line, helping customers with any questions they have and steering them in the right direction for their needs.
-If more brick and mortar retail chains go under and customers want more from their online experience, it is not so far-fetched an idea that there will be employees whose sole job is to help online customers in the future.
+If more brick-and-mortar retail chains go under and customers want more from their online experience, it is not so far-fetched an idea that there will be employees whose sole job is to help online customers in the future.

 Seeing Yourself with the Product